panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 .. note:: The instructions in this section are applicable to the karan server and required for SQL Server deployments.

-To assign the correct privileges, please follow the steps below:
+Follow the steps below to assign the correct privileges on the karan server:

 - Idenitfy the user account that the Karan service is running as
 - From the Start menu, point to Administrative Tools, and then click Local Security Policy.